camila-dangelo-tempesta/data_wrangling_for_e-commerce_analytics/README.md

 ## Exploratory Analysis and Data Wrangling For E-Commerce Analytics

-An international e-commerce (E-commerce) company that sells products electronics wants to discover important information from its customer database.
+An international electronic commerce (E-commerce) company that sells electronic products wants to discover important information from its customer database.
-The products are stored in a warehouse at the company's headquarters.
-After completing the purchases on the company's website, the customer receives the product at home, anywhere in the world.

-Products are shipped by Ship, Airplane or Truck, depending on the region of delivery.
-On each purchase the customer can receive a discount depending on the weight of the product bought.
+At the company's headquarters, the products are stored in a warehouse.
+After completing the purchase on the company's website, the customer receives the product at home, anywhere in the world.
+Products are shipped by Ship, Airplane or Truck, depending on the delivery region.
+On each purchase the customer can receive a discount depending on the weight of the product purchased.

-Each customer can make calls to the company's support in case of questions or problems and after receiving the product the customer can leave a review about the experience of purchase.
-The only personal data about the customer that is available is gender.
+Each customer can make calls to the company's support in case of questions or problems and after receiving the product the customer can leave a comment about the shopping experience.
+The only personal data available about the customer is gender.

 <div align="center">
 <p float="left">